broadinstitute/depmap_omics/README.md

 ### 1. Uploading and Preprocessing <a name="upload-preprocess"></a>

 The first phase really is about getting samples generated at the broad and located into different places.
-Looking for duplicates and finding/adding the metadata we will need in order to have coherent and complete sample information. __This is not something that you would need to run. you can skip directly to part2__.
+Looking for duplicates and finding/adding the metadata we will need in order to have coherent and complete sample information. __For external users, this is not something you would need to run.
+Please skip directly to part2__.

 **Remarks:**
 - in the initialization you might want to remove any import related to `taiga` and `gsheet` to not cause any errors.